BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Opencore/macOS:**

 - OC 0.7.1
 - Catalina 10.15.7 - Everything works, except Sleep.
+Audio via AppleALC.
 USB3 at full speed, for storage device.
-But other USB3 funcionality has not fully tested.
-- Big Sur 11.5.1 - Same as Catalina, except USB3 is not functional (attaching storage device wiil not mount, but attaching mouse/keyboard works, however.)
+- Big Sur 11.5.1 - Same as Catalina, except USB3 is not functional (attaching mouse/keyboard works, however.)

 **Credits:**

-- bilbo's "Z820 - High Sierra, the Great Guide" (here: https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/), and many of the follow-up contributions in the same forum
+- bilbo's "Z820 - High Sierra, the Great Guide" (here: https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/), and many of the follow-up contributions in the same forum.
-- What I have done:
+- **What I have done:**
-	1) Hot-patching the IRQs conflicts.
-This finally allows me to move all key patchings, in this case Realtek audio, from DSDT (as done bilbo's guide) to SSDT.
-Thus the loader is no longer tied to a specific machine/bios configuration, and can be used acrossed other compatible systems (Z420/Z620/Z820's)
+	- Succeeded in hot-patching the IRQs conflicts.
+This has finally enabled me to move all key patchings in DSDT (as were done in bilbo's guide) to SSDT, resulting in a loader not tied to a static machine/bios configuration.
-	2) Nailed now the single kernal patch required for Apple CPU Power Management to work.
+	- Nailed now the single kernal patch required for Apple CPU Power Management to work.